vippsas/vipps-developers/newsletters/2020-12-newsletter.md

 was shut down on December 4.
 The Vipps eCom API v2 has been available for about three years, and offers more functionality than the old version.

 ## Vipps Login improvements 🎉

-Vipps Login now lets merchants to control the login experience on phones: The merchant can choose whether the user should be automatically taken back to the browser after completing an authentication in the Vipps app.
+Vipps Login now lets merchants control the login experience on phones: The merchant can choose whether the user should be automatically taken back to the browser after completing an authentication in the Vipps app.
 We have also added a specific flow for integrations with apps.